 Personal favorite.
 RGB Classic Games preserves freeware and shareware games for DOS, Windows 3.1, and Windows 9x.
 Multiple versions of each game are provided when possible, and many games are playable in-browser.
-RGB’s collection is completely legal, well-documented, and officially lauded by the city of Ottowa!
+RGB’s collection is well-documented and officially lauded by the city of Ottowa!

 The University of Michigan hosts a big, dormant collection of old software and games for a number of classic platforms, including the Apple II and Mac OS Classic.
 Organization and metadata are minimal, so you’re best served just diving in and grabbing something.
 The site’s MS-DOS section is offline but can be accessed through the Internet Archive.

-This new Macintosh fan website collects a large volume of games and software taken from the creator’s personal library, including many titles from British shareware CD-ROMs.
+This new Macintosh fan website collects a large volume of software and shareware games taken from the creator’s personal library, including many titles from British CD-ROMs.
 As of now, everything is unsorted alphabetically, but it’s useful for finding specific items that might not be hosted elsewhere.
 (Watch for this one to grow as the creator writes more editorials!)

 Another good DOS game directory, XTC hold about 2500 games from a wide variety of genres.
 XTC has great reverence for gaming history and directs you to legal sources when possible.
 It’s less flashy than other sites (and has no ratings or reviews for browsing purposes) but is a dependable collection.